hynek/svcs/README.md

 > [!IMPORTANT]
 > The `replace_(factory|value)` method *requires* an application context and ensures that if a factory/value has already been created *and cached*, they're removed before the new factory/value is registered.
 >
-> Possible situations where this can occur are Pytest fixtures where you don't control the order in which they're called.
+> Possible situations where this can occur are *pytest* fixtures where you don't control the order in which they're called.

 ### Quality of Life